-The Bistro in Hayward is a cozy neighborhood bar noted for an excellent beer menu, live music and major but compact and intimate beer festivals and events throughout the year.
+The Bistro in Hayward is a cozy neighborhood bar noted for an excellent beer menu, free live music and major but compact and intimate beer festivals and events throughout the year.

-The Bistro sponsors the Double IPA Festival in February, one of the key events of SF Beer Week.
-They also feature a Hop rhizome planting festival in April.
+The Bistro sponsors the Double/Triple IPA Festival in February, one of the key events of SF Beer Week.
+They also feature a hop rhizome planting festival in April.
 (If you want to grow elite varieties of hops on your back porch this is a don’t-miss event.)
-There is an extensive and historically significant IPA Festival in August which has had all the great West Coast brewers competing for years now.
+There is an extensive and historically significant annual IPA Festival which has had all the great West Coast brewers competing for years now.
 Then they celebrate the harvest with a freshly-picked Wet Hop harvest beer fest in early October.
 The Barrel-Aged Beer Festival has followed each November since 2006, with soured, bourbon-flavored and other exotic barrel beers.
 Owners Cynthia and Vic Kralj always roll up their sleeves and put on world class but intimate events.

 When not in the festival mode, they are a comfortable destination with 12 taps (never short on choices of big-hopped beers) and an extensive collection of bottled Belgian beers.
 They usually offer a simple food menu with sandwich and soup choices.
+There is a nice outdoor patio.

 Extras: The Bistro features live local music every night (and at festivals).
 You can also visit an historic brewpub from this station.
 Just 1 block away is Buffalo Bill’s Brewery, one of the first in the nation, for site-seeing or family meal purposes.